-Alternatively, if the regulator conducting the Violation Analysis Phase determines there is insufficient evidence of a violation, but there is reason to believe that it would be appropriate to gather additional facts, he or she could reopen the Fact Finding Phase.
+Alternatively, if the regulator conducting the Compliance Evaluation and Documentation Violation Analysis-Phase determines there is insufficient evidence of noncompliance or a violation, but there is reason to believe that it would be appropriate to gather additional facts, he or she could reopen the Fact Finding Phase.
 The degree of formality with which the Fact Finding Phase is reopened is a function of the state's law and the insurance department's procedures.
 The Model Law on Examinations (#390) specifically provides two options for reopening the Fact Finding Phase for market conduct examinations by authorizing the insurance commissioner to (1) reject the examination report with instructions to the examiners to reopen the examination to gather additional information or (2) call for an investigatory hearing for the same purpose.